What do we teach at Mooseburger Clown Arts Camp?

 Want to write a short gag?
 Need to develop an entire stage show?
 Are you in charge of long-term project and have to write all the skits?
 Greg and Neal’s experience both under the big top and on stage will guide you in learning the nuts and bolts of successful comedy.
 In this course, you will learn what makes a skit work well, and how to create your own original material.
 Your work in this course will produce gags used in the All Star Clown Show.
 Bring your thinking cap!

 It is recommended that you have the basics of clown make-up and character developed before taking this Course.

 Solo Show Success

 Take your clowning from a hobby to a real business.
 Learn what the steps are to climb to success as a solo performer.
 There are many steps in the process of moving from variety performer to putting on a show and marketing it so that you can succeed in this business.
-Sean will take you through gathering your skills and ideas, to evaluating your needs, to putting the show together.
+Kelly will take you through gathering your skills and ideas, to evaluating your needs, to putting the show together.
 He will review the tricks and techniques of showmanship and staging, technical needs, and how and where to market yourself and your show.